openhab/openhab-docs/developers/bindings/index.md

     This means that the device is repeatedly removed from, and (re)added to, the Inbox.
     To prevent this, a binding may OPTIONALLY implement this method to specify an additional delay period (grace period) to wait before the device is removed from the Inbox.
     See the example code for the `getRemovalGracePeriodSeconds()` method under the "UPnP Discovery" chapter above.

+### SDDP Discovery

+SDDP discovery is implemented in the framework as `SddpDiscoveryService`.
+To facilitate the development, binding developers only need to implement a `SddpDiscoveryParticipant`.
+Additionally one must add `<feature>openhab-core-config-discovery-sddp</feature>` to the binding's `feature.xml` file.
+Here the developer only needs to implement four simple methods:

+- `getSupportedThingTypeUIDs` - Returns the list of thing type UIDs that this participant supports.
+    The discovery service uses this method of all registered discovery participants to return the list of currently supported thing type UIDs.
+- `getThingUID` - Creates a thing UID out of the SDDP service info or returns `null` if this is not possible.
+    This method is called from the discovery service during result creation to provide a unique thing UID for the result.
+- `createResult` - Creates the `DiscoveryResult` out of the SDDP result.
+    This method is called from the discovery service to create the actual discovery result.
+    It uses the `getThingUID` method to create the thing UID of the result.

 ### Discovery that is bound to a Bridge